OpenColonyShip/OpenColonyShip-Concept/concept/science/biology/README.md

 Amoebae are blobs that can reshape into any form that originated on a watery moon.
 They are about 1m^3.
 They are very curious.
 They left for exploratory purposes.

 ## Decapod
 Decapods are 10-legged hivemind creatures from a rocky planet.
+They left to expand their hive to other planets.

 ## [Species Name Singular]
 [Species Name Plural] used to live dangerously close to a black hole until their planet got dangerously close.